azimuth-cloud/capi-helm-charts/CONTRIBUTING.md

 where the `-u` option is used to update the existing snapshots.
-If you receive permissions errors when trying to update snapshots, ensure that you are using the latest version of the `helmunittest/helm-unittest`.
+If you receive permissions errors when trying to update snapshots, ensure that you are using the latest version of the `helmunittest/helm-unittest` image.